An introduction to Bequests

 The donor has the satisfaction of creating a significant legacy that will implement the donor's vision of a better future by helping others and by protecting the environment.

 The donor retains full control of the gifted property while alive and can change the will at any time as long as he or she has full mental capacity.
-Only a modest outlay of capital is required for professional fees in planning the estate and preparing the documentation.
+Only a modest outlay of capital is required for professional fees in planning the estate and preparing

 Tax savings to the estate: a donation receipt may be issued to the donor's estate for the amount of cash left to the charity or for the fair market value of other property given, resulting in a tax credit on the donor''s final income tax return.